na-na-hi/renget/archive/tmd2many_abilities.md

 Slush Rush | While in Snow, the User's Speed is increased by 1.
 Sniper | The User's Critical Hits have their damage increased by 4.
 Snow Cloak | While in Snow, the User's Evasion is increased by 1.
-Snow Warning | The User summons Snow at the start of the battle.
+Snow Warning | Once per battle, the User may summon Snow as a bonus action.
 Solar Power | While in Harsh Sunlight, the User's Special Attack is increased by 3.
 While in Harsh Sunlight, the User takes 2 damage every turn.
 Solid Rock | The damage of the Opponent's Super-Effective Moves is decreased by 3 against the User.
 Soul-Heart | When a Pokémon faints, the User's Special Attack is increased by 1.